-Credit card fraud involves the use of your existing credit card or debit card numbers and accounts to make fraudulent purchases or obtain money.
-Thieves can steal your numbers from unsecured websites or via an ID theft scheme.
+In credit card fraud, scammers use new or existing credit accounts in your name to make fraudulent purchases or obtain money.
+With existing accounts, thieves can steal your numbers from unsecured websites or via an ID theft scheme.

-While a huge hassle, credit card fraud is much easier to stop and recover from than identity theft.
+While a huge hassle, credit card fraud is much easier to stop and recover from from than other forms of identity theft—especially if you catch it quickly.
 Most credit card companies have a liability limit of $50.
-This means that if your card or number is stolen, you’ll only have to pay $50, and the credit card company will wipe out any charges resulting from this theft.
+If someone steals your card or number, you’ll only have to pay $50.
+The credit card company will wipe out any charges resulting from this theft.

 Investing in ID theft protection is one of the best things you can do to protect your identity from a thief.
 Identity theft protection monitors your personal information online and notifies you of any suspicious activity.
-This can include your Social Security number, bank account information, credit cards, loan details, insurance, driver’s license, and more.
+This can include your SSN, bank account information, credit cards, loan details, insurance, driver’s license, and more.

-Another step to monitoring the safety of your identity is to check your credit report and score regularly.
+Another step to prevent identity theft is to check your credit report and score regularly.
 A credit report has information about your credit activity and current standing.

 A credit score is a number based on the information in your report — the higher your credit score, the better.
 Lenders use this number to decide if they want to work with you.

 If you see that your credit score has suddenly taken a hit, but you have a good credit history, there may be cause for concern.
-Someone may have opened a line (or two, or more) of credit in your name.
-At least you caught it, thanks to your credit score monitoring, so you can get it fixed sooner rather than later.
+Someone may have opened a line (or two or more) of credit in your name.
 People who don’t monitor their credit report and score can go months (or even years) without realizing someone stole their identity.

 You have many options to monitor your credit.
 Many identity theft protection companies include credit monitoring in their top-tier packages.
 You can also purchase it separately through one of the companies listed in our best credit monitoring service comparison.

-There are other ways to protect your identity that don’t necessarily cost money.
+There are other ways to prevent identity theft that don’t necessarily cost money.

-Did you know you should be using a virtual private network (VPN) every time you connect to public WiFi?
+Did you know you should use a virtual private network (VPN) whenever you connect to public Wi-Fi to prevent identity theft?
 Consider this the next time you use your favorite coffee shop’s internet.
-We have an entire section on VPN where we discuss the top providers, step-by-step setup instructions, practical tips on public WiFi security, and more.
+We have an entire section on VPN where we discuss the top providers, step-by-step setup instructions, practical tips on public Wi-Fi security, and more.

 RFID wallets block criminals from reading your card’s RFID chip with an RFID reader.
 All they have to do comes within inches of you, and then they’re all set to go shopping or sell your information.